 6. GoTo Meeting - HIPAA-Compliant Video for Healthcare Recruiting

 GoTo Meeting is the only mainstream video platform on this list that offers HIPAA compliance out of the box, making it a default for healthcare recruiting teams that discuss patient-adjacent information during interviews.
-It also supports AES-256 encryption and provides a Business Associate Agreement (BAA) on business plans.
+AES-256 encryption and a Business Associate Agreement (BAA) on business plans round out the compliance package.

-There's no free tier - just a 14-day trial.
-The Professional plan starts at $12/organizer/month for up to 150 participants.
-The Business plan ($16/organizer/month) adds cloud recording, transcription, and the Smart Assistant AI feature that generates action items and meeting highlights.
+No free tier exists - just a 14-day trial.
+Professional plans start at $12/organizer/month for up to 150 participants.
+Business ($16/organizer/month) adds cloud recording, transcription, and the Smart Assistant AI feature that generates action items and meeting highlights.

 GoTo Meeting’s smart assistant provides post-call summaries without a third-party note-taking tool.
 Drawing tools and in-session annotation make it useful for technical recruiting where candidates present portfolios or walk through code on screen.
 Meeting lock and room controls add an extra layer of security during sensitive hiring conversations.

-The downside is limited ecosystem integration.
-GoTo Meeting doesn't have the app marketplace depth of Zoom or Teams.
+Limited ecosystem integration is GoTo Meeting’s primary downside.
+App marketplace depth doesn’t match Zoom or Teams.
 Connecting it to your ATS typically requires Zapier or manual exports.
-And without a free tier, it's a harder sell for budget-conscious teams that aren't in healthcare or another regulated industry.
+Without a free tier, it’s a harder sell for budget-conscious teams outside healthcare or regulated industries.

 - Pricing: Professional $12/organizer/mo, Business $16/organizer/mo (14-day free trial)